 To make money on YouTube, avoid reused content

 If you want to monetize your YouTube videos, you need to stay away from reusing content.
+It’s illegal to use someone else’s copyrighted work without permission.
+That’s copyright infringement.
 Examples of content YouTube won’t monetize include:

 - Content exclusively featuring readings of third-party material you didn’t create, such as images or text from news feeds, social media updates, or other websites.